Ooma (NYSE:OOMA) Releases FY 2023 Earnings Guidance

+Ooma (NYSE:OOMA – Get Rating) last released its earnings results on Tuesday, May 24th.
+The technology company reported ($0.02) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.04) by $0.02.
+Ooma had a negative return on equity of 0.65% and a negative net margin of 0.83%.
+The business had revenue of $50.34 million during the quarter, compared to the consensus estimate of $49.77 million.
+During the same period last year, the business posted ($0.03) earnings per share.
+As a group, equities research analysts expect that Ooma will post -0.16 earnings per share for the current year.

-A number of hedge funds and other institutional investors have recently modified their holdings of OOMA.
-Morgan Stanley boosted its stake in shares of Ooma by 587.9% in the second quarter.
-Morgan Stanley now owns 273,701 shares of the technology company’s stock worth $5,161,000 after buying an additional 233,915 shares during the last quarter.
-Wellington Management Group LLP boosted its position in Ooma by 22.4% in the 1st quarter.
-Wellington Management Group LLP now owns 1,153,787 shares of the technology company’s stock worth $17,296,000 after purchasing an additional 211,434 shares in the last quarter.
-State Street Corp grew its stake in shares of Ooma by 34.5% during the 4th quarter.
-State Street Corp now owns 646,060 shares of the technology company’s stock worth $13,205,000 after purchasing an additional 165,737 shares during the period.
-BlackRock Inc. increased its holdings in shares of Ooma by 4.4% during the 4th quarter.
-BlackRock Inc. now owns 1,853,807 shares of the technology company’s stock valued at $37,891,000 after purchasing an additional 77,660 shares in the last quarter.
-Finally, Renaissance Technologies LLC lifted its stake in shares of Ooma by 4.9% in the 1st quarter.
-Renaissance Technologies LLC now owns 972,303 shares of the technology company’s stock valued at $14,575,000 after purchasing an additional 45,300 shares during the period.
-Hedge funds and other institutional investors own 83.66% of the company’s stock.
+A number of large investors have recently made changes to their positions in the stock.
+BNP Paribas Arbitrage SA boosted its position in shares of Ooma by 390.8% in the 3rd quarter.
+BNP Paribas Arbitrage SA now owns 3,951 shares of the technology company’s stock worth $74,000 after purchasing an additional 3,146 shares in the last quarter.
+Metropolitan Life Insurance Co NY boosted its position in shares of Ooma by 34.5% in the 4th quarter.
+Metropolitan Life Insurance Co NY now owns 5,417 shares of the technology company’s stock worth $111,000 after purchasing an additional 1,389 shares in the last quarter.
+Citigroup Inc. boosted its position in shares of Ooma by 132.4% in the 4th quarter.
+Citigroup Inc. now owns 5,646 shares of the technology company’s stock worth $115,000 after purchasing an additional 3,217 shares in the last quarter.
+UBS Group AG lifted its position in Ooma by 11.2% in the 3rd quarter.
+UBS Group AG now owns 9,111 shares of the technology company’s stock valued at $169,000 after acquiring an additional 921 shares in the last quarter.
+Finally, Royal Bank of Canada lifted its position in Ooma by 8.6% in the 2nd quarter.
+Royal Bank of Canada now owns 9,317 shares of the technology company’s stock valued at $176,000 after acquiring an additional 737 shares in the last quarter.
+Institutional investors own 83.66% of the company’s stock.

 Ooma, Inc provides communications services and related technologies for businesses and consumers in the United States and Canada.
 The company's products and services include Ooma Office, a cloud-based multi-user communications system for small and medium-sized businesses; Ooma Office Pro that offers services, including HD video meetings, call recording, enhanced call blocking, and voicemail transcription; Ooma Connect, which delivers fixed wireless internet connectivity; Ooma Managed Wi-Fi, a plug-and-play enterprise-grade Wi-Fi solution; and Ooma Enterprise, a unified-communications-as-a-service solution.